Visualize your goals

 For the record, I consider myself to be a skeptic.
 So when I first learned about treasure maps, I was understandably wary.
 It seemed too good to be true.
 Want something?
 A house?
 A car?
 A relationship?
 Put an image of it on a board and you're on your way.

-For the uninitiated, a treasure map—also known as a vision board—is a panel on which a person arranges pictures and words depicting their goals.
+For the uninitiated, a treasure map or vision board is a panel on which a person arranges pictures and words depicting their goals.

 Unity has long held that visualizing your goals is the first step to achieving them.
 Decades ago, Unity minister Stretton Smith incorporated treasure maps in his prosperity teachings.
 More recently, treasure maps were featured in The Secret as a tool of living according to the laws of attraction.